dmitrycello/yaglpp/README.md

 ```

 > [!CAUTION]
 > The underscore at the beginning of a name means a private assignment, you should NOT be using these names.
-The global symbols starting with **`GLPP_`** are also preserved by the library.
+The global symbols starting with **`YAGLPP_`** are also preserved by the library.

 ### IntelliSense
 Every methode or enum member in the library is provided with the comment shown in Visual Studio by the [IntelliSense](https://learn.microsoft.com/en-us/visualstudio/ide/using-intellisense) with the description, parameter list and return value.
 So it could be a nice way to briefly recap what the function does, instead of going online time after time.
 All information is taken from [Khronos website](https://registry.khronos.org/OpenGL-Refpages/gl4/).